How long until HRT works?

 What this page is / is not

 This page provides general timeline information for tracking purposes.
-It does not replace guidance from your prescribing clinician about your specific HRT plan.
+It does not replace guidance from your prescribing physician about your specific HRT plan.

 References